codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 App-Proxy requires a Kubernetes cluster:

-1. With the Codefresh runner installed <!--- is this correct? -->
+1. With the Codefresh Runner installed <!--- is this correct? -->
 1. With an active [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/){:target="\_blank"}
-1. That allows incoming connections from the VPC/VPN where users are browsing the Codefresh UI.
+  The ingress controller must allow incoming connections from the VPC/VPN where users are browsing the Codefresh UI.
-  The ingress connection **must** have a hostname assigned for this route and **must** be configured to perform SSL termination
+  The ingress connection **must** have a hostname assigned for this route, and **must** be configured to perform SSL termination.

 >Currently, App-Proxy is supported for both SaaS and on-prem versions of GitHub and GitLab, and Bitbucket Server.

 #### Install App-Proxy

-* **On a Kubernetes cluster with existing Codefresh Runner**:
+**On a Kubernetes cluster with existing Codefresh Runner**:

 ```shell
 codefresh install app-proxy --host=<hostname-of-ingress>
 ```

-* **Install Codefresh Runner and App-Proxy**:
+**Install Codefresh Runner and App-Proxy**:

 ```shell
 codefresh runner init --app-proxy --app-proxy-host=<hostname-of-ingress>
 ```
-* **Define the ingress class for App-Proxy**:
+**Define the ingress class for App-Proxy**:

 If you have multiple ingress controllers in the Kubernetes cluster, use the `--app-proxy-ingress-class` parameter to define which ingress will be used.
-For additional security, to further limit the web browsers that can access the ingress, you can also define an allowlist for IPs/ranges.
+For additional security, to further limit the web browsers that can access the ingress, you can also define an allowlist of IPs/ranges.
 Check the documentation of your ingress controller for the exact details.

 By default, the app-proxy ingress uses the path `hostname/app-proxy`.
 You can change that default by using the values file in the installation with the flag `--values values.yaml`.
 See the `AppProxy` section in the example [values.yaml](https://github.com/codefresh-io/venona/blob/release-1.0/venonactl/example/values-example.yaml#L231-L253){:target="\_blank"}.